 That is quite an impressive clock.
 I have seen watches with Hebrew letters instead of numbers, but this one also has the signs of the twelve tribes of Israel:

-You can also find different craftsmen corners.
-In this area, you can see the tools and other items these craftsmen used.
-That is the hat maker corner:
+You can also find different craftsmen’s corners.
+You can see these craftsmen’s tools and other items in this area.

 The pre-washing machine era:

 Treasures in the Walls Museum is a lovely small place.
 The time you spend inside depends on your age and your nostalgia.
 The average duration of my previous visits is about one hour.
-And I should also note that there are almost no explanations inside this museum.
+And I should also note that this museum has almost no explanations.

 And for additional sites in the city, check out the Acre guide.